-If you’ve ever wanted to see Humpback Whales in their natural habitat, Maui is the place to make that dream a reality.
+If you’ve ever wanted to see Humpback Whales in their natural habitat, whale watching in Maui is the place to make that dream a reality.
 The island’s surrounding waters are a well-known hub for whale activity during the winter months.

 From November to May every year, about 12,000 North Pacific Humpback Whales migrate south from Alaska and make Maui their home for the winter.
 They undergo the treacherous 3,000-mile journey to escape frigid Alaskan waters and to safely breed and nurture their calves.
 Maui’s warm shallow waters are the perfect nursery for Humpback mothers to nurse their young and train them for the challenging swim back to Alaska.